 As a result, consider the following before beginning your pricing strategy :

-• Ask yourself questions like, “How much money would I want to achieve as a goal?” and “check out the high-paying freelance skills?”
+- Ask yourself questions like, “How much money would I want to achieve as a goal?” and “What are the high-paying freelance skills?”

 The most crucial thing to keep in mind is that your rate will change over time.
 Choose a freelance rate that you’re comfortable with and give it a shot.
 If your price plan fits the worth of your service, the market and potential clients will tell you.
 As you gain expertise, enhance the value of your services, and your revenue goals alter, you can adjust your fee.